-Chelsie Evans Enos is a dynamic and accomplished leader who has made significant contributions in the field of housing and community development in Hawaii.
+Chelsie Evans is a dynamic and accomplished leader who has made significant contributions in the field of housing and community development in Hawaii.
 As the former Executive Director of Maui Hui Malama, Chelsie's passion for eliminating barriers for at-risk youth was evident in her tireless efforts to create opportunities for their growth and success.

 In her current role as the Executive Director of Hawaiian Community Assets, Chelsie has taken on the challenge of leading the state's largest HUD certified organization, with a primary focus on housing native Hawaiians.
-Under her visionary leadership, Hawaiian Community Assets has achieved remarkable milestones and has been at the forefront of innovation in the housing sector.